jakipatryk/steemconnect-firebase-functions/README.md

 ### Any NodeJS environment functions

-These functions can be used in any NodeJS env:
+These functions can be used in any NodeJS environment:

 #### broadcastComment